MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 1. Select **Add Private Link**.

+1. Select the  **Resource Type** (Storage Account, Synapse Workspace)

-   The **Add Private Link** pane lists storage accounts from your tenant that you’ve got permissions to see.
+   The **Add Private Link** pane lists resources from your tenant that you’ve got permissions to see.

-1. Select the subscription, resource group, and storage account.
+1. Select the subscription, resource group, and storage account / synapse workspace.

 1. Review the [data privacy and compliance](connections.md#data-privacy-and-compliance) and select **I agree**.

 1. Select **Save**.

-1. Go to your Data Lake Storage account and open the link presented on the screen.
+1. Go to your Data Lake Storage account / Azure Synapse Analytics Account and open the link presented on the screen.

 1. Approve the Private Link.